Adjust brightness in Control Center

 - Drag the slider to the right or left to adjust the brightness.

-You can use True Tone display with iPad Pro (9.7-inch).
-It uses advanced multichannel sensors to adjust the color and intensity of your display to match the ambient light, so images appear more natural.
+From here, you can turn on True Tone*, which uses advanced multichannel sensors to adjust the color and intensity of your display to match the ambient light, so that images appear more natural.

-- Low Power Mode and some display-accessibility settings, including Invert Colors, Grayscale, and Increase Contrast, might turn off Night Shift or True Tone display.
+Some display accessibility settings, including Invert Colors, Grayscale, and Increase Contrast, might turn off True Tone.